CodeYourFuture/curriculum/content/js1/blocks/playing-computer/index.md

 We will use an interactive code visualiser to play computer.

-{{<note type="activity" title="Playing computer">}}
+{{<note type="activity" title="👣 Step through">}}

-In a JavaScript program, each line is an instruction to the computer that will produce some effect.
-For example, a line of code with a variable declaration means "store a new variable with this value".
-In the interactive widget, arrows are used to show which line just executed and which line is next to be executed.
+In a JavaScript program, each line is an instruction that will have some effect.
+For example, a line of code with a variable declaration means "store a new variable with this value in memory".
+In the interactive widget, arrows are used to show which _line just executed_ and which _line is next to be executed_.

 Click _next_ to see what happens when the computer executes the following program.
 Pay particular attention to what happens when the function `convertToPercentage` is called.